sticknet/stick-protocol/README.md

 Stick is the protocol used in <a href="https://www.sticknet.org">Sticknet</a> - an end-to-end encrypted and decentralized cloud storage, with an intergrated social network.

+<b>Note</b>: <i>Although the Stick Protocol was initially developed with a primary focus on social network platforms, it can be extended to other areas where end-to-end encrypted re-establishable sessions would be useful, such as cloud storages.</i>

 # Technical Documentation